 Even for those heading into a joint venture with someone they trust entirely, ensuring your arrangement is legally watertight is imperative.
 This will help in the event either party would like to leave the business relationship or if you decide to liquidate the assets at a later date.

 Although developments, refurbishments and joint ventures present excellent options for those with a £200,000 investment pot, they are not the only choices.

 For example, you could choose to purchase a home in a more premium location.
 Houses in London are substantially more than the national average, meaning the monthly rental yields are generally below the rest of the country.
 However, the capital growth is astronomical.
 For someone with a low appetite for risk and a large initial pot, purchasing a London property could be a great option.

 Conversely, bulk purchases of buy-to-let homes could offer an excellent solution for investors who want a completely hands-off approach.
 Developers are keen to provide significant discounts for those bulk buying off-plan properties.
 Opt for central, in-demand apartments in growing cities (Manchester, in particular, is highly promising), and hire a management team to oversee them.
 While the profits may not be as substantial as some more high-risk options, the income is generally passive and very secure.

 £200k Property Investment Recap

-- £200,000 is a fantastic initial investment pot, which allows for immediate diversification.
+- £200,000 is a fantastic initial investment pot, allowing immediate diversification.

 - Before beginning any property investment journey, you should carefully consider your personal goals and appetite for risk.

-- Property development or refurbishment are excellent options for those who have expertise in the area, and prefer lump sum profit over passive income.
+- Property development or refurbishment are excellent options for those with expertise in the area and who prefer lump sum profit over passive income.